Getting an Interview

 The process took a week.
-I interviewed at EVS Broadcast Equipment in August 2010.
+I interviewed at EVS Broadcast Equipment (Fairfield, NJ) in August 2010.

 - If a particular business or product issue took place and needed to be communicated, how would you handle it?
 1 Answer

 Throughout the entire interviewing process the negotiation phase was the most unorthodox experience that I have ever personally gone through.
 Despite that fact that the company stated that they needed a support engineer immediately and was going to present an offer, management really dragged their feet.
 Although I was told on the spot that I was expected to receive an offer, it took over a month until a concrete offer was made.
 In retrospect, I believe that this is part of their negotiating strategy to bring the compensation level down.
 When they finally contacted me with an offer it was conducted by phone.
 To my surprise, when I asked one of the GMs if I could get the compensation package detailed in writing he got upset and I felt like the offer was going to be rescinded.
 This is a point in time that I actually regret as I feel that this reflects on the culture of the office.